civican/legisinfo/42-1/bills/C-69/bill_text.md

 respecting the information to be furnished in connection with applications for permits;

-specifying considerations to which the Commission must have regard in deciding whether to recommend to the Minister that an international power line be designated by order of the Governor in Council under section `258`;
+specifying considerations to which the Commission must have regard in deciding whether to recommend to the Minister that an international power line be designated by order of the Governor in Council under section `258`; and

-prescribing the form of elections filed under section `259`; and
+prescribing the form of elections filed under section 259.

-prescribing the circumstances referred to in subsection `262`(6).
+### Section 291.1

+The Regulator may make regulations prescribing, for the purposes of subsection 262(6), the circumstances in which periods may be excluded from the calculation of the time limit.

 ### Offences